-Notes: All parcels are allowed to transfer the base residential development density to a receiving site within the CRD.
+- Notes: 1 All parcels are allowed to transfer the base residential development density to a receiving site within the CRD.
 The receiving site can receive residential density up to the proposed maximum residential density.
-No upper limit shall be applied to residential by transfer.

-- All parcels fronting Tarpon Avenue between Pinellas Avenue and Ring Avenue are allowed a maximum FAR of 2.0 All parcels fronting Tarpon Ave and Pinellas Ave are allowed to apply existing FAR in lieu of the proposed maximum FAR where existing FAR exceeds the proposed maximum. - All parcels fronting Tarpon Ave and Pinellas Ave are allowed to apply the maximum FAR allowance to commercial/non-residential development in lieu of the proposed maximum non-residential FAR. - Hotel development is limited to h a maximum allowable building height of 4 to 6 floors.
+Properties located within the Downtown Character District have no maximum limit to the amount of density that can be transferred from another property located elsewhere in the CRD. - 2 All parcels fronting Tarpon Avenue between Pinellas Avenue and Ring Avenue are allowed a maximum FAR of 2.0 All parcels fronting Tarpon Ave and Pinellas Ave are allowed to apply existing FAR in lieu of the proposed maximum FAR where existing FAR exceeds the proposed maximum. - 3 All parcels fronting Tarpon Ave and Pinellas Ave are allowed to apply the maximum FAR allowance to commercial/non-residential development in lieu of the proposed maximum non-residential FAR. - 4 Hotel development is limited to h a maximum allowable building height of 4 to 6 floors.
 Hotels are allowed a maximum FAR of 1.5 and a maximum 50 lodging units per acre.
 The specific density, intensity and height standards as well as design standards for hotels will be defined by the land development regulations based on location.